guppykang/find-horizon-line/README.txt

 5. save file and move on to next image

-p.s I will admit my algorithm doesn't find all the horizons.
+p.s I will admit my algorithm doesn't find all the horizons correctly .
 I did not have enought time to perfect the hyperparameters get a 100% success rate.
 Just a prototype that proves the concept and runtime.

 If there is a concern with the high use of libraries, I would be more than happy to explain how each filtering and algorithm works over Zoom!